Things to do in Barcelona with your children during the February-March holidays!

 A carnival outing in Barcelona or Sitges for the little clowns

-Those of you who are in Barcelona from the 4th to the 10th of February will have the opportunity to celebrate carnival in the streets.
+Those of you who are in Barcelona from February 28 to March 3 will have the opportunity to celebrate carnival in the streets.
 To find out more, you can read our article on Carnival.

 But Sitges carnival is often more spectacular than Barcelona.
 If your family fancy a little trip out to this pretty seaside village, bear in mind there are parades for children on the 11th of February and the 13th of February.
 The full programme for the Carnival is available at this link.
 The sun will surely be out and the sea air is very mild at Sitges.